Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-Both of these sets can be written as fiber products of $\huaX_{m-1}$ over lower dimensional horns and boundaries\footnote{For a proof of the general fiber product description of $\Lambda^m_k(\huaX)$ for an $\infty$-groupoid and a formula computing its dimension see \cite{Ronchi2024-thesis}.}, as their elements can be written as tuples of $(m-1)$-simplices in $\huaX$, in fact
+respectively.
+Both of these objects can be written as fiber products of $\huaX_{m-1}$ over lower dimensional horns and boundaries\footnote{For a proof of the general fiber product description of $\Lambda^m_k(\huaX)$ for an $\infty$-groupoid and a formula computing its dimension see \cite{stefano-thesis}.
+See also \eqref{eq:partial}. }.